Shoulder blade pain is a common problem and can really affect daily life.

-Find out more about symptoms, causes and treatment options in the Brachial Neuritis section.
+You can find out all about how brachial neuritis causes shoulder blade pain including the causes, symptoms and treatment options in the Brachial Neuritis section.

 Symptoms of upper thoracic syndrome usually affect one arm, but can sometimes affect both, and tend to include diffuse (meaning it’s hard to pinpoint where the pain is coming from) arm, neck and shoulder blade pain, tingling/pins and needles/numbness, stiffness, muscle spasms and headaches.
 Pain often gets worse when pressure is applied directly to the T4 vertebra.